 Side effects you must do something about

 If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to pancreatin.
 Take your child to hospital or phone for an ambulance straight away.

 If your child gets stomach cramps or bad stomach pain that will not go away, contact your doctor or take your child to hospital straight away, as there may be a problem with your child’s intestines.

 Other side-effects you need to know about

-- Your child may get a sore mouth or back passage (rectum).
+Your child may get a sore mouth or back passage (rectum).
 If this happens, discuss it with your doctor at your next visit.
 Make sure your child swallows the medicine as quickly as possible after putting it in their mouth, to reduce the risk of getting a sore mouth.
-Using a barrier cream for the mouth and / or for the bottom may help; your local pharmacist or doctor will be able to advise.
+Use of a barrier cream for the mouth and/or for the bottom may help; your local pharmacist or doctor will be able to advise.

 More information on side-effects can be found in the following leaflet http://www.medicinesforchildren.org.uk/side-effects-childrens-medicines